 I had to come back to The Force Awakens understanding that no decision in a script is taken lightly, nor is it accidental.
 Given that, what was it trying to say both in its own context, and as a meta-work within the frame of Star Wars itself?

-For a quick peek at some of those thoughts, I invite you to download and enjoy the commentary track I did for The Force Awakens as part of Aggressive Negotiations on The Nerd Party network.
+For a quick peek at some of those thoughts, I invite you to download and enjoy the commentary track for The Force Awakens in which I participated as part of Aggressive Negotiations on The Nerd Party network.

 Up next: The Further Adventures of the Meta-Narrative.